Glazed linen: the noble fabric of the modern boubou

 1. Linen selection: We choose premium, thick, and uniform glazed linens.

-2. Custom cutting: Each boubou is individually cut according to the client's measurements.
+2. Custom cutting: Each boubou is cut individually according to the client's measurements.

 To preserve the beauty of your glazed linen boubou: